 For 2010, total assets of the Company stood at Php 461.960 million down by Php 13.835 million compared to 2009's level of Php 475.795 million.
 Current assets amounting to Php 209.320 million were mainly in cash and cash equivalents amounting to Php 191.210 million which increased by Php 91.024 million compared to last year's balance of Php 100.186 million.
 The increase in cash and cash equivalents was mainly due to the payments made by Forum Energy Plc during the last quarter of the year for the company's cost recoveries from S. C. 14-C (Galoc) liftings in the total amount of USD 1.796 million.
 The increase in Cash and Cash Equivalents was partly offset by a decrease in Biological Assets of Php 16.414 million from Php 23.522 million in 2009 to Php 7.108 million in 2010 due to the harvest of the plants resulting in the transfer of all proportionate costs pertaining to the harvested volume to Agricultural Produce and subsequently to Cost of Sales.
-Non-current Assets closed at Php 252.640 million.
+Non-current Assets closed at Php 252.640 million in 2010 posting a decline of Php 85.708 million from 2009's balance of Php 338.348 million.
 The decline was mainly in Available for Sale Financial Assets (AFS) which decreased by Php 40.149 million from Php 44.549 million in 2009 to Php 4.400 million in 2010 due to the sale of most of the company's investment in Forum Energy shares.
 Project Development and Deferred Charges decreased in 2010 compared to the balance in 2009 mainly due to Provisions for Impairment Losses booked for the year.
 Property and Equipment likewise decreased in 2010 compared to 2009 due to depreciation booked for the year and a portion of the assets of a subsidiary given up due to the termination of a joint venture agreement.